 "For probably a good 20 to 30 minutes the water was running in the bathroom," he stated to the court, when asked what he thought was happening.
 "She could have been taking a shower, she could have been doing her hair, I mean she did a multitude of different things in that bathroom, she did a lot of different things in that bathroom."

-Court ended on Friday, just before 5 p.m.
+Court ended on Friday, Nov.
+16, just before 5 p.m. and was not expected to resume until after the Thanksgiving holiday.

 The prosecution has said Lelevier killed Jayden and tried to make it look like she committed suicide.